gordielachance/wp-soundsystem/readme.txt

 = Live Playlists =

-(disabled by default, you can enable them by accessing the plugin's settings page)

 Live Playlists lets you grab a tracklist from a remote URL (eg. a radio station page) using the Tracklist Importer (see above).
 The tracklist will stay synchronized with its source : it will be updated each time someone access the Live Playlist post.